jerickjoe111/launch-school/JS230/04_libraries.md

 ## `fetch()`

 This is the newer, better alternative to the callback-based `XMLHttpRequest` API.
-The promise-based Fetch API is comprises by a series of interfaces for accessing and manipulating parts of HTTP, specially requests and responses.
+The promise-based Fetch API is comprised by a series of interfaces for accessing and manipulating aspects of the HTTP, specially requests and responses.
 It's specially important the `fetch()` global function.

 The global `fetch()` method asynchronously sends an HTTTP request, returning a Promise fulfilled when the response has fully arrived; the fulfillment value of this promise is a `Response` object.